 With over 500,000 gallons of water, the Coral Reef is the Aquarium’s largest habitat.
-As you wander your way through the habitat, you’ll catch sites of sand tiger sharks, sea turtles, giant Atlantic stingrays and hundreds of reef dwelling fish.
+As you wander your way through the habitat, you’ll catch sights of sand tiger sharks, sea turtles, giant Atlantic stingrays and hundreds of reef dwelling fish.
 This habitat will have you gazing upward in awe.
 With so much to see and explore, you’ll want to spend hours in this relaxing panoramic window.

 Animal Spotlight: Green Moray Eel